• The Essays of Cotton Mather Summary

 Here are some quotes from Essays To Do Good.
 All page numbers are from the 1816 edited edition by Burder. + A power and an opportunity to do good, not only gives a right to the doing of it, but makes the doing of it a duty. (pp. vi, 4) + The firstborn of all devices to do good is in being born again [John 3:3,7; 1 Peter 1:23]. (p.
 22)

-An essay upon the good, that is to be devised and designed, by those who desire to answer the great end of life ...
-"In this edition, such portions of the original essays are omitted, and such changes have been made in the phraseology, as might be expected after the lapse of more than a century since the work was written."--p.
-6.
+Essays to do good : addressed to all Christians, whether in public or private capacities ...
+"In this edition, such portions of the original essays are omitted, and such changes have been made in the phraseology, as might be expected after the lapse of more than a century since the work was written"--p.
+6

 100% free: Generate unlimited summaries without paying a penny Accurate: Get a reliable and trustworthy summary of your original text without any errors No signup: Use it without giving up any personal data Secure: No summary data is stored, guaranteeing your privacy Speed: Get an accurate summary within seconds, thanks to AI Flexible: Adjust summary length to get more (or less) detailed summaries